daisy20170101/TriBIE/README.md

 # TriBIE
 TriBIE is a parallelized Fortran90 (OpenMPI) code for simulating episodic slow slip events (SSEs) and earthquake cycles in an arbitrary curved fault buried in half-space medium.
 The quasi-dynamic formulation of shear traction and fault slip [Rice 1993] is implemented in spatial domain and the 5th-order Runge-Kutta method with adaptive time step integration is used in time domain.
 TriBIE has been used in many geophysical applications recently.
 TriBIE has also been verified in the SCEC Sequences of Earthquakes and Aseismic Slip Project (https://strike.scec.org/cvws/seas/).

-TriBIE is developed and currently maintaned by Duo Li (<https://daisy20170101.github.io/duo_li.github.io/>), Yajing Liu(<https://www.mcgill.ca/eps/liu>), Hongyu Yu, Lei Zhang and Andrea Perez-Silva ().
+TriBIE is developed and currently maintaned by [Duo Li](https://daisy20170101.github.io/duo_li.github.io/), [Yajing Liu](https://www.mcgill.ca/eps/liu), [Hongyu Yu](https://scholar.google.com/citations?user=XzF1Ed0AAAAJ&hl=en), [Lei Zhang](https://www.eq-igl.ac.cn/fgzc/info/2019/20831.html) and [Andrea Perez-Silva](https://www.researchgate.net/scientific-contributions/Andrea-Perez-Silva-2190753609).
 Please feel free to contact us for anything about the code!

 ![image](https://github.com/daisy20170101/TriBIE/blob/master/post_precessing/SSE_CAS_web.png)
 Figure 1.
 Numerical model of the curved subduction fault in Cascadia (left) and the simulated SSE slip in two episodes [Li and Liu, 2016; 2017].